owen0404-svg/CIVICSCOPE/README.md

 ## 🌐 Overview

-**CivicScope** is an interactive 3D city simulator that visualizes how **urban design, transport, zoning, energy, and policy choices** affect sustainability in real time.
+CivicScope is an interactive 3D city simulation platform designed to support the exploration of sustainable urban planning decisions.
+It enables users to visualize how changes in urban design, transportation, zoning, energy systems, and policy choices affect city-scale sustainability outcomes in real time.

-Built with **procedural generation**, as well as pushing the limits of **Three.js**, this program combines visuals with **real-world metrics**.It makes urban planning intuitive and accessible.
+The platform is built using procedural generation and a Three.js–based rendering engine, with a strong focus on clarity, performance, and extensibility.
+This design provides the following benefits:

+- **Interactivity:** Urban parameters can be adjusted dynamically, with immediate visual feedback across the simulated city.
+- **Scalability:** Procedural techniques allow simulations to scale from small districts to large urban environments.
+- **Comprehensibility:** Real-world sustainability metrics are presented through intuitive visual representations.

+CivicScope aims to make complex urban systems easier to understand by combining data-driven simulation with accessible 3D visualization.

 ---